Reasons to Migrate from AngularJS to React

 Vibrant Ecosystem and Community

 React's ecosystem is vast and continually expanding.
 It is supported by a robust community of developers who contribute to a wealth of libraries, tools, and resources.
 According to the 2023 State of JavaScript survey, React remains one of the most sought after frameworks, used by over 60% of respondents.
-This strong community support translates into extensive documentation, numerous tutorials, and a plethora of third-party libraries for various needs, from state management (like Redux) to UI components (like Material-UI).
+This strong community support translates into extensive documentation, numerous tutorials, and a plethora of third-party libraries for various needs, from state management (like Redux) to UI components (like Material UI design).

 When you compare React vs. Angular, Angular stands out with its comprehensive framework and strong ecosystem.
 On the other hand, React offers a more straightforward, more flexible approach that many developers find more manageable.
 React’s performance benefits, vast community support, and extensive resources make it an attractive option for modern web development.